libresh/compose-email/README.md

 Run the `add_domain.sh` script inside the postix container, and configure your DNS, you should be fine!

+## Add a mailbox

+You can find a script [here](https://github.com/IndiePaaS/IndiePaaS/blob/master/utils/add_mailbox.sh)

 ## Contributing

 If you have any issue (something not working, mail marked as spam, missing doc), please do report an issue here!
 Thanks